Weekly Cantata

 Since I arrived in Arnstadt yesterday (Easter Sunday) around 5 pm, I have had so many experiences and met so many people that I cannot believe it’s only been 30 hours.
 Tonight I am exhausted from all the driving and the busy program I made for myself, but everything has been going splendidly, see the highlights here below.

-Follow me on Instagram @weeklycantata or on Facebook at https://www.facebook.com/weeklycantata to see lots of photos and videos in my stories and story highlights.
+Follow me on Instagram @weeklycantata to see some more photos and videos in my highlight “Bach Travels.”

 Highlights